 Ireland's electricity costs late 2021 jumped 10x in a 7-hour period on gas shortages.
-Gas there was so tight 2021, Spain & Portugal electricity hit \$165/MWh, worst since 2002.
-UK electricity prices briefly spiked 2x, or 7x a year prior; next day UK power jumped to \$395/MWh.
-UK imported 7.5% of its power from France so a undersea cable lost due to fire knocked out 2 GWs firm power from France.
-On good breezes, like seen early 2022, UK can produce most of its power from wind, cheaply!
-But few breezes, UK wind capacity 24 GW - can fall to 1 GW.
-Europe's natural gas power - once was cheap - and Russian, - pre-war.
-By Spring 2022 Russian gas was suddenly black-hearted; Nord I may even cease.
-Replacing piped 150 billion cubic meters (bcm) with LNG gas from Qatar, Algeria, US etc - started 2022; 15 bcm of new US LNG, more domestic coal, nuclear.
-Aiming to replace piped 50 bcm with LNG infrastructure.
+Gas there was so tight 2021, that Spain & Portugal electricity hit \$165/MWh, worst since 2002.
+UK electricity prices briefly spiked 2x, or 7x a year prior; next day UK power was \$395/MWh.
+UK imported 7.5% of its power from France so an undersea cable lost due to fire knocked out 2 GWs firm power from France.
+On good breezes like early 2022, UK can produce most of its power from wind, cheaply!
+But on few breezes, UK wind capacity of 24 GW - can fall to 1 GW.
+Europe's natural gas - was once so cheap - and so Russian, - pre-war.
+But in 2022 Russian gas was suddenly black-hearted; Nord I may cease.
+Replacing a piped 150 billion cubic meters (bcm) with LNG from Qatar, Algeria, US etc - started in 2022; 15 bcm new US LNG, with more European coal, nuclear.
+Aiming to replace a piped 50 bcm with LNG infrastructure.

-Past-simmering European fears of over-reliance on Russian gas once was waved away by how bloody cheap it was (making up 40% of Europe's gas, more so Germany).
+Past-simmering European fears of over-reliance on Russian gas, once were waved away by how bloody cheap it was at 40% of Europe's gas, more so Germany.
 Until that blew up in peoples' faces.
 Literally.
-Approving Nord Stream 2 was maybe an intent in Russia's cuts, to build support for pipeline; but paradigms shifted fast first on fears Russia may invade Ukraine - much faster when it did so 2022.
-Just before, China, Japan, and S. Korea buying LNG had pushed prices >\$15/per million BTUs.
-US gas rose too as all pricing is interconnected, from \$2 mm/BTUs - to over >\$5 - unheard of in a shale era.
-Europe's Market Winter gas demand competes vs JKM (Japan-Korea Market) - yet geopolitical urgency meant Europe was able to fill somewhat its gas storage to 30% early 2022.
-That, and mild winter 2022, helped.
+Approving Nord Stream 2 was maybe an intent in Russia's cuts, to build support for pipeline; but paradigms shifted fast on fears Russia may invade Ukraine - then faster when it did so 2022.
+Just before that China, Japan, and S. Korea buying LNG had pushed prices >\$15/per million BTUs.
+US gas rose too as all pricing is interconnected, from \$2 mm/BTUs - to over >\$5 - unheard of in shale era.
+Europe Market Winter gas demand competes vs JKM (Japan-Korea Market) - and geopolitical urgency meant Europe needed to fill its gas storage to >30% in 2022.
+That, and mild early month of 2022 helped.
 But all became much scarier on war.
-And still to come maybe a cold winter 2023 or 2024.
+And to come, maybe a cold winter in 2023, 2024, or 2025.

-Clearly, war had thrust Europe's debilitating over-reliance on Russian gas in a sobering light.
-Had underscored an immediate need for More Renewables fast, from 2022.
-GWs more solar/wind - plus long-term battery storage were all needed for firm power.
-Lack of extant LNG gas infrastructure & storage vexed too - because clean hadn't yet grown to be big enough.
-In particular as Europe tries to wean itself off coal and reduce gas & nukes (though latter 2 may persist a bit to let grow renewables much faster) - wind & solar 2020s are at awkward stage.
-Growing yes, but not yet big enough to be the Hero.
-In 2020, renewables had made up only around 20% of Europe's electricity, so not near enough to overcome gas' failures, yet.
+Clearly, 2022 had thrust Europe's debilitating over-reliance on Russian gas in a sobering light.
+It underscored an immediate need for More Renewables fast, from 2023.
+GWs more solar/wind - plus long-term battery storage all needed for firm power.
+The lack of extant LNG gas infrastructure & storage vexed too - because clean hadn't yet grown to be big enough.
+In particular as Europe tries to wean itself off coal, reduce ahead gas & nukes (though latter 2 may persist a bit to let grow renewables faster) - wind & solar 2020s are at awkward stage.
+Growing yes, but not yet big enough to be Hero.
+In 2020 renewables made up only around 20% of European electricity, so not near enough early 2020s, to overcome gas' failures, yet.